Min-Zer0/SNPGT/README.md

 - [Version 1.0](https://github.com/JessieChen7/WinSNPGT) -First version released on June, 1st, 2023

 ## 🔍 Data
-The example-data files are not included in the release package, you can download [example-data.tar.gz](https://figshare.com/articles/dataset/WinSNPGT_example_data/23365061).
+- The example-data files are not included in the release package, you can download [example-data.tar.gz](https://figshare.com/articles/dataset/WinSNPGT_example_data/23365061).

 	The species of the example-data files is *Oryza sativa*, you can select the rice-related dataset in the toolkit to complete the genotyping.

+- Java8 are not included in the release package, You can install it yourself by referring to the method in Installation.

 ## 🌟 Installation
 - Download the [release package](https://github.com/JessieChen7/WinSNPGT/raw/installation_package/WinSNPGT.exe) and unzip to your working directory.